gitpod-io/retired-gatsby-website/src/docs/command-line-interface.md

 # Command Line Interface

-Gitpod sports a command line interface that is available in each workspace terminal called `gp`:
+Gitpod supports a command line interface that is available in each workspace terminal called `gp`:
 ```text
 Command line interface for Gitpod